 Analysts said the first quarter had been expected to be a tough one when compared with earlier quarters, with benefits from Panama not yet arriving and increased competition for the graphical display advertising that some estimate represents about one- Yahoo third of Yahoo's revenue.
-In addition, the Not W 11% first quarter of last year included revenue Netfrom ad brokering for EPS (5): Microsoft Corp., which has since been discontinued, making for tougher compariout, Yahoo reported revenue of \$1.18 billion for the first quarter, in line with its projection of \$1.12 billion to \$1.23 billion.
+In addition, the first quarter of last year included revenue from ad brokering for EPS (5): Corp., Microsoft which has since been discontinued, making for tougher compari out, Yahoo reported revenue of \$1,18 billion ads such as banners is slowing for Yaho for the first quarter, in line with its projection of \$1.12 billion to \$1.23 billion.
 Yahoo stuck to its prediction of 2007 revenue on that basis of \$4.95 billion to \$5.45 billion.

-When commissions apentors. paid to marketing partners were factored
+When commissions paid to marketing partners were factored

-Yahoo reported its results after regular trading hours, In 4 p.m.
+Yahoo reported its results after regular trading hours.
+In 4 p.m.
 Nasdaq Stock Market composite trading, shares were up 48 cents to \$32.09.
 That is about 25% higher than their level at the beginning of the year and 4% above 12 months earlier.
-In afterhours trading, Yahoo shares fell about 8% to \$29.51.
+In afterhours trading, Yahoo shares fell about 8%

-"People were expecting a possibility of upward guidance and we didn't get that so the stock is giving back some of its recent gains," said Rob Sanderson, an analyst at American Technology Research, "This should be the toughest quarter; that was the expectation going in."
+"People were expecting a possibility of upward guidance and we didn't get that so the stock is giving back some of its recent ains," said Rob Sanderson, an analyst at American Technology Research, "This should be the toughest quarter: that was the expectation going in.